Last updated on January 1st, 2023

 HOW TO REHEAT BAK KWA

-You can wrap them with aluminum foil and reheat in the oven or toaster ovenat 350 F for 5 minutes.
-You can use microwave to reheat for about 30 seconds or so.
+You can wrap them with aluminum foil and reheat in the oven or toaster oven at 350 F for 5 minutes.
+You can use the microwave to reheat for about 30 seconds or so.

 Marinade the pork:

-Cover with a plastic wrap and refrigerate to let it marinade overnight, at least 6-8 hours is my suggestion for a great flavor
+- Cover with a plastic wrap and refrigerate to let it marinade overnight in the fridge, at least 6-8 hours is my suggestion for a great flavor

-Preheat oven to 250 F (121 C).
-Transfer the marinated pork to a jelly roll pan.
-Place a parchment paper on top and use your palm to roughly spread the meat and then use a rolling pin to roll the meat out evenly to cover the entire pan and to about 3 mm thickness.
+- Preheat oven to 300 F (160 C) for conventional oven.
+For a convection oven, lower the temperature by 15 C or 20 F. Transfer the marinated pork to a jelly roll pan, lined with heavy-duty aluminum foil (a few layers of parchment paper will do too).
+Place a cling plastic wrap or parchment paper on top and use your palm to roughly spread the meat and then use a rolling pin to roll the meat out evenly to cover the entire pan and to about 3 mm thickness.
 I feel like this is a great thickness, not too thin, not too thick.
 Perfect for the bak kwa to be tender